Tommertom/ng2domoticz/README.md

 or upload in ionic view to see it working.

 This demo is available in Ionic View under app ID `96ecbaf2`.
 Download Ionic View in your app store (android/iOS), register free
 Ionic account (https://apps.ionic.io/signup) and enjoy.
+Assure you do a `Clear App Data` in Ionic View if you want to enjoy the latest committed version.